wittfabian/djangae/README.md

 The following settings are available to control the caching:

- - DJANGAE_ENABLE_CACHING (default True).
+ - DJANGAE_CACHE_ENABLED (default True).
 Setting to False it all off, I really wouldn't suggest doing that!
  - DJANGAE_CACHE_TIMEOUT_SECONDS (default 60 * 60).
 The length of time stuff should be kept in memcache

 ## Map Reduce